 3/ The Doctor is Out

 This episode is just pure class from start to finish.
-Patrick Stewarts performance really helps to elevate it, but there are plenty of other classic moments such as Frasier dancing in the gay bar with his kinky little shorts or him yelling at Gil “SHUT UP YOU BIG QUEEN!”.
-Classic angry Frasier moment.
+Patrick Stewarts performance really helps to elevate it, but there are plenty of other classic moments such as Frasier dancing in the gay bar with his kinky little shorts or him yelling at Gil “SHUT UP YOU BIG QUEEN!”
+Its something you’d never expect Frasier of all people to say!

 2/ Radio Wars